jcantosz/codefresh-jira-event-listener/README.md

 - `CODEFRESH_BASE_URL` - The base URL to reach the codefresh API on.
 Defaults to `g.codefresh.io` (SAAS instance)
 - `CODEFRESH_PORT` - The port to reach codefresh on.
 Defaults to `443` (SAAS instance)
 - `WEBHOOK_SECRETS` - One or more (comma separated) secrets for webhook(s).
 If set a webhook must include a parameter called `webhook_secret` that matches a key in this list.
 If not set, no validation will be done on this parameter
+- `JIRA_TRIGGER_TYPE` - The type of trigger in jira.
+Options are `automation` (default) and `workflow`.
+Workflow triggers are often used with 'classic' projects in Jira, automation triggers with 'kanban' project types.
 - `JIRA_APPROVE_STATES` (*) - One or more (comma separated) states in Jira that will cause the pipeline to be approved.
 - `JIRA_DENY_STATES` (*) - One or more (comma separated) states in Jira that will cause the pipeline to be denied.
 - `JIRA_EVENT_TYPES` - One or more (comma separated) event types from Jira to read the payload from.
 Defaults to `issue_moved`